First off, Happy New Year! Hope you had a great holiday season.

 - 30 Easy and Delicious Whole30 Breakfast Recipes from Greatist.com.
 There is so much more than eggs in this collection of recipes; if nothing else, these should inspire you to get creative and think differently about breakfast.

 - 20 Easy and Tasty Whole30 Lunch Recipes from Greatist.com.
-I want to try the plantain nachos so bad but can't seem to locate plantains!
+I want to try the plantain nachos so bad but I can’t seem to locate plantains!
 Grr!

 - 21 Easy and Delicious Whole30 Dinner Recipes from Greatist.com.
 The Roasted Lemon Chicken with Potatoes and Rosemary is perfection.
 I could eat it every day.